 1. A basic and sufficient knowledge of the Bible can come from an intelligent and close reading of it in its canonical context.
 You can know that there is a God our creator, who called Israel, sent his Son, Jesus died and rose for us, salvation is by faith, and God will judge the world, and the elect will dwell with God for eternity.
 No Ph.D required here.

 2. The assumption seems to be about whether an individual needs background knowledge to adequately understand the Bible.
 But if we get away from the scenario of just “Me and my ESV” and think about reading and studying the Bible in a community of faith; a community with preachers and teachers who have been instructed in the Scriptures, then we should think of pursuit of historical background knowledge as a basic part of any regime of preaching, teaching, catechesis, or discipleship.
 All the more so when we are now served by wonderful and very readable resources in this area like the books on backgrounds by Craig Keener and Darrell Bock.
-If we read in a community of faith where people before us and around us have labored in the fields of biblical, theological, canonical, and historical study,then background knowledge should be the norm, not an exception.
+If we read in a community of faith where people before us and around us have labored in the fields of biblical, theological, canonical, and historical study,then background knowledge should be the norm, not an exception.3.
+While I am sympathetic to the view that reliance on historical background can turn into a kind of scholarly gnosticism so that only learned men of letters can truly understand the Bible with their secret knowledge of historical background, even so, the opposite is a docetic view of revelation, a view that rips God’s revelation out of the historical context in which divine revelation takes place.
+If God reveals himself in events, places, cultures, and languages then to the study of events, places. cultures, and languages we must go because our doctrine of revelation demands it.

 4. There are several concrete places where you could say that background knowledge is to some degree essential.
 The discussion of head-coverings in 1 Corinthians 11, why Cephas separated from Gentiles at Antioch, or else the rise and fall of empires in Daniel.
 You just HAVE to know something about context here or else it won’t make a lot of sense.